dannyp371/SC-Assignment/technical-writer/assignment.md

 * `-o wide`: Lists all events in your current namespace with more information.
 More generally, `-o` changes the output format of your resource.
 * `--field-selector type=Warning`: Lists all Warning events.

-The full documentation for `kubectl get` can be [found here](kubernetes.io/docs/reference/kubectl/generated/kubectl_get/).
+Click [here](kubernetes.io/docs/reference/kubectl/generated/kubectl_get/) for the full documentation for `kubectl get`.

 ### `kubectl describe`
 Another command used to get more information on your Kubernetes Cluster(s) is `kubectl describe`.
-This command gives details on a specific resource of group of resources.
+This command gives details on a specific resource or group of resources.
 For instance, after using `kubectl get pods` you found that one of your pods was not running.
-You could next use `kubectl describe <pod-name>` to find more information on that pod.
+You could next use `kubectl describe <pod-name>` to find more information on that specific pod.
 Some examples are given below:

 #### `kubectl describe pod demo-pod`
 ```console